flynn/flynn/README.md

 vagrant up
 ```

-After the VM provisioning has finished, a log line will be emitted that contains
-the configuration details used to access Flynn via the command line tool.
+The final log line contains configuration details used to access Flynn via the
-Install [flynn-cli](https://github.com/flynn/flynn-cli), and run the
+command line tool.
+Install [flynn-cli](https://github.com/flynn/flynn-cli), and
-`server-add` command from the output.
+paste the `flynn server-add` command into your terminal.

 ### Usage